kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The best cure for the body is a quiet mind. - Napoleon
+    ## A man is not old as long as he is seeking something. - Edmond Rostand